- College of Arts & Sciences

 - Studies Abroad

 - 5000 N Willamette Blvd.

 - fax: 503-943-7804

 Studies Abroad: Salzburg Year FAQ

-Salzburg is a very competitive program and as a result Studies Abroad employees must use grades, recommendation forms, interviews (with Fr.
-Art and student coordinators), and disciplinary checks as a way of determining who is and is not accepted.
+Salzburg is a very competitive program and as a result Studies Abroad employees must use grades, recommendation forms, interviews (with Dr. Contreras and student coordinators), and disciplinary checks as a way of determining who is and is not accepted.
 The main requirement is that students must have a minimum of 3.0 GPA to study abroad in Salzburg.
 The student’s academic and disciplinary records must be clear of any probation or violations in order to be accepted.
-Based on this information, combined with the interviews, a decision can be made on a student’s acceptance.
+Based on this information, combined with the interviews and answers to the application essay questions, a decision can be made on a student’s acceptance.

 Yes.
 During the orientation meetings, the program coordinator will go through the process of helping students get their visas.
 The Salzburg program has been in Austria for 50 years and, as a result, the program participants apply for a special visa upon arrival.
 There is no need to get a visa before departing for Austria.
 The visa does require that students have information with them such as a birth certificate, passport, health form, etc., at the time they apply for the visa as a group in October.

 Applicants with knowledge of German are preferred, but no experience in the language is required to participate in the Salzburg Year program.
 While in Salzburg, all students will take either a beginner, intermediate, or advanced German class depending on their experience level.